Howard Hughes Holdings Inc. HHH

 Notes

 Filed as exhibit to Schedule 13D Amendment No. 23.
 Unusual posture: this is a 'discussion materials' deck for HHH's Special Committee — Pershing is already a 37.6% insider proposing a self-dealing transaction, so tone is collaborative/explanatory rather than adversarial.
-Argues affirmatively against sum-of-parts/breakup (would 'undermine MPC strategy and incur tax friction').
-Frames the ask as two simple Board questions and closes with explicit 150 bps excess return hurdle.
+Argues affirmatively AGAINST sum-of-parts/breakup ('undermines MPC strategy and incurs tax friction').
+Frames the ask as two simple Board questions (p14) and closes with the explicit 150 bps excess-return hurdle (p44).
 The 'modern-day Berkshire Hathaway' framing on p52 is the central narrative anchor.
-Heavy use of fee-comp benchmarking against Brookfield listed entities (BIP/BEP/BBU), traditional PE, non-traded REITs (BREIT/SREIT/KREST), and non-traded PE (K-PRIME/BXPE) to defend the 1.5% advisory fee.
+Heavy benchmarking of the 1.5% advisory fee against Brookfield listed entities, traditional PE, non-traded REITs, and non-traded PE.
+Culminates a ~15-year Pershing-HHH engagement dating back to the 2010 GGP spin.
 Pages 3, 15, 33, 45, 53 are section dividers; pages 54-55 are disclaimers.
+Every page carries a '10xebitda.com' watermark confirming this is the publicly filed version.